-Nothing is ever that easy in my past experience.
+Nothing is ever that easy in my experience.

-The doctor gave me the OK and off I went.
+The doctor gave me the go ahead and off I went.

-I should first state that I started running with bestie Rebecca and bestie Christine.
+I should first state that I started running with my friends Rebecca and Christine.

 This will become important to the story I am trying to tell as you will soon see.

-So for week one, I started running for the first time since high school and felt really good about it.
-Now, you are only running for 1 minute, walking for 1 minute and so on for a total of 20 minutes but still, for someone who never ran....it was quite exciting to be running at all.
+During week one I felt really good about it because, in the beginning, you are only running for 1 minute, walking for 1 minute and so on for a total of 20 minutes.
+But still, for someone who never ran, it was quite exciting to be running at all.

-First obstacle- blisters.
-Baadd a** blisters.
+First obstacle blisters.
+Badass blisters.
 I did everything from putting blister wax on them to packing them with bandages so thick you would have thought I had just had heel surgery.
-Then after about a week and a half, my feet stopped hating my new running shoes and I thought, yesssss first hurdle accomplished!
+Then after about a week and a half, my feet stopped hating my new running shoes and I thought, YES! the first hurdle accomplished!
 Look at me running like Bruce Jenner!!